tbrowder/Raku-Advent/advent2022/tbrowder.md

 1. *A Christmas Carol*, a short story by Charles Dickens (1812-1870), a well-known and popular Victorian author whose many works include *The Pickwick Papers*, *Oliver Twist*, *David Copperfield*, *Bleak House*, *Great Expectations*, and *A Tale of Two Cities*.

 2. Code used in this article is available at [raku-advent-extras](https://github.com/tbrowder/Raku-Advent/blob/master/advent2022/code)

+3. See the author's module-in-work [PDF::Combiner](https://github.com/tbrowder/PDF-Combiner).
+File an issue if would like use it and what features you would like to see added.